nimble-platform/data-analytics/elk/README.md

-# Docker ELK stack with integrated Kafka Adapter
+# Docker ELK stack inside the Data Analytic Stack

 The ELK stack was adapted from [deviantony](https://github.com/deviantony/docker-elk) and tagged to version